kahlil/angular-resources/README.md

 angular-resources
 =================

 A collection of resources that help you learn Angular.js.
+Please send PRs if you have anything to add! <3

 http://docs.angularjs.org/tutorial